BioComputingUP/ProSeqViewer/README.md

 # TypeScript Sequence Viewer

 This is a code repository for the BioComputingUP Sequence Viewer project.
-Full documentation is work in progress and will be available at: -- github pages --.
+Full documentation is work in progress and will be available at: https://biocomputingup.github.io/sequence-viewer-documentation/.

 This version is based on [Typescript](https://www.typescriptlang.org/) and compatible with [Angular 2+](https://angular.io/) framework.